HISTORY OF THE AECT LEADERSHIP DEVELOPMENT INTERNSHIP PROGRAM

 Average: Vita reinforces leadership experiences described in application, but no other leadership or service activities are listed.

-Poor: No vita provided or no leadership experience exhibited on vita.
+Needs Development: No vita provided or no leadership experience exhibited on vita.

 Sponsor letter - strength